Attack on Yemen army HQ kills six soldiers, three militants

 On Tuesday, two Yemeni soldiers and two al Qaeda militants were killed during a clash in the western al-Hudaida province, the Interior Ministry said on its website.

-AQAP, reinforced by Saudi militants with battle experience in Syria and Iraq, has staged a series of spectacular attacks on the Yemeni army since 2011.
+AQAP, reinforced by Saudi militants who had gained battle experience in Syria and Iraq, has staged a series of spectacular attacks on the Yemeni army since 2011.

+In December last year, at least 52 people including foreign medical staff were killed when a suicide bomber drove a car packed with explosives into a gate of the Defence Ministry in Sanaa, paving the way for gunmen in another vehicle to storm the compound.<ID:L5N0JK121>

+In September last year, dozens of militants stormed the headquarters of the army's Second Division in al-Mukalla, the provincial capital of the southeastern Hadramout province, taking some military personnel hostage before the army retook the facility. <ID:L6N0HQ1SZ>

 Last month, suspected militants killed 20 members of Yemen's security forces in a dawn raid on a checkpoint located some 120 kms (75 miles) east of al-Mukalla.

-(Reporting by Mohammed Mukhashaf; Writing by Sami Aboudi; Editing by Angus McDowall and Tom Heneghan)
+(Reporting by Mohammed Mukhashaf; Writing by Sami Aboudi; Editing by Angus McDowall/Alison Williams/Susan Fenton)